AnuragBhat/convection-diffusion/README.md

 The folder Gauss quadrature contains MATLAB code to solve the same problem using gaussian quadratures and isoparametric formulation.
 I have also included the Streamline-Upwind method.
 I have implemented the different methods as separate functions, this way it becomes easier to implement new methods.

+The C++ folder contains Galerkin.cpp that has gaussian quadratures implemented in it for Galerkin and Petrov-Galerkin formulations.
+The plot.m reads Result.dat that is the output of Galerkin.cpp.
+Plot.m generates the plots from Result.dat.